IsayIsee/routeros_hotspot_generator/README.md

-# The Ultimate Hotspot PIN generator for RouterOS
+# The Ultimate standalone Hotspot PIN generator for RouterOS

 There is a simple script writen in PHP to generate PINs to connect a Hotspot, using RouterOS using the routeros-api by **Denis Basta**: https://github.com/BenMenking/routeros-api/blob/master/routeros_api.class.php